Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 **`/Logout`**

 * No request data is needed, assuming standard authentication cookie is automatically provided.
-Respones is empty.
+Response is empty.

 <a id="SetPassword"></a>
 **`/SetPassword`** (string UserName, string Password, bool IgnorePasswordStrengthPolicy)